Times Spent Outdoors: Priceless!

 For some, a dog or cat will do just fine.
 But for others who are considering adopting something truly unique to Arizona, say hello to your next family member: a Sonoran desert tortoise.

-"Many people don't even consider opening up their homes to desert tortoises, but they make fantastic and personable pets," said Tegan Wolf, desert tortoise adoption program coordinator for the Arizona Game and Fish Department (AZGFD).
+"Many people don't even consider opening up their homes to desert tortoises, but they make fantastic and personable pets," said Tegan Wolf, desert tortoise adoption program coordinator for the Arizona Game And Fish Department (AZGFD).

 "It's rewarding to hear stories from those who have adopted a captive tortoise and made them part of the family, because they're a unique alternative to traditional family pets.
 They offer many of the same life lessons to children, and they can provide just as much companionship and personality as a dog or cat."